Pausanias Analysis

 English Translation

-Within the entirety of Lykaon's male offspring, there was born to him a daughter named Kallisto.
-To this Kallisto—as I am repeating the story that the Greeks tell—Zeus became passionately attracted and lay with her.
-When Hera perceived this, she transformed Kallisto into a bear; Artemis, wishing to please Hera, shot her down with arrows.
-Zeus dispatched Hermes with orders to save the child whom Kallisto was carrying in her womb.
+Within the entirety of Lycaon's male offspring, there was born to him a daughter named Callisto.
+To this Callisto—as I am repeating the story that the Greeks tell—Zeus became passionately attracted and lay with her.
+When Hera perceived this, she transformed Callisto into a bear; Artemis, wishing to please Hera, shot her down with arrows.
+Zeus dispatched Hermes with orders to save the child whom Callisto was carrying in her womb.

 Proper Nouns